jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-artifactory.md

 jf rt u "(*).(*)" my-local-repo/{2}/{1}.{2} --recursive=false
 ```

-**Example 4: Copy all zip files to target repository and append with an extension.**
+#### Example 4: Copy all zip files to target repository and append with an extension

 Copy all zip files under /rabbit in the **source-frog-repo** repository into the same path in the **target-frog-repo** repository and append the copied files' names with ".cp".